 UPDATED: March 3, 2016

 NOTE: This work has been compiled from a number of different sources, researched and compiled, in no particular fashion or order, by Patsy Yarborough Sawyer.
-Please send all corrections and/or additions, or any other assistance you wish to render, to Mrs. Sawyer by phone at 843-319-1837 (cell) or e-mail at firstname.lastname@example.org.
+I take no credit for any writings, articles, etc. Credit goes to the authors of the above articles, books, etc. Please send all corrections and/or additions, or any other assistance you wish to render, to Mrs. Sawyer by phone at 843-319-1837 (cell) or e-mail at email@example.com.
 You may also mail correspondence to Macedonia Life-Skills Center, PO Box 179, Darlington, SC 29540.

 We would love to hear from descendants of any of the previous pastors, officers, and/or members of Macedonia to have family info entered into our historical database.